MaxPhal/nnUNet4SoilXrayCT/README.md

 2. Several scripts to prepare the input images to a format that is compatible with nnUNet.
 3. Extra utilities to extract results in a format that can be diretly used for generating figures for scientific papers.
 These results include data such as Dice scores or the value of the Loss function as a function of the number of epochs during training.

 In this repository, we provide detailed explanations on how to transition from a 3D image stack to nnUNet predictions.
-The repository was written asumming (almost) no prerequisite programming experience of the user.
-In this way, we hope that it can reach a broader audience.
 If you used this repository and associated code for your own work, please cite the following references to acknowledge our efforts:
 ````
 Isensee, F., Jaeger, P. F., Kohl, S. A., Petersen, J., & Maier-Hein, K. H. (2021). nnU-Net: a self-configuring method for deep learning-based biomedical image segmentation.
 Nature methods, 18(2), 203-211. https://doi.org/10.1038/s41592-020-01008-z
 ````
 ````
 Phalempin, M., Krämer, L., Geers-Lucas, M., Isensee, F., & Schlüter, S. (2024).
 Advanced segmentation of soil constituents in X-ray CT images using nnUNet.
 Authorea Preprints. https://doi.org/10.22541/essoar.173395846.68597189/v1
 ````

+# Philosopy
+The codes presented here and this repository were written asumming (almost) no prerequisite programming experience of the user.
+We will go fully in detail into every aspects of image processing, from install basics to tapping into the resources of high performance computing cluster.
+We aimed to develop python scripts which are flexible in the sense that mainly file paths have to be adjusted by you.
+In many cases, these filepaths are given from the terminal (with so called "flags") so that you won´t have to open the scripts.
+In only a few occasions will you have to actually modifiy hyperparameters within a script.
+We hope that this philosophy of programming will help get many X-ray CT enthousiasts onto the deep learning boat.

 We hope you will find this repository helpful!
 We wish a you a lot of fun working with nnUNet :).
 Feel free to contact us if you want to share your experience using nnUNet on your X-ray CT images of soil samples.

-This repository was drafted by Maxime Phalempin (UFZ) and Lars Krämer (DKFZ, HIP).
-It was reviewed and edited by Steffen Schlüter (UFZ), Maik Geers-Lucas (TUBerlin) and Fabian Isensee (DKFZ, HIP),

 # Nomenclature
 Before getting down to business, let´s define a few terms to avoid any confusion.